VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 all the commands that the process manager sends are idempotent.
 Restarting the process manager may result in sending commands a second time, but if those commands are idempotent this will have no adverse affect on the process or the system.
-For this approach to work, you will still need to modify the process manager to guarantee that it sends all commands at least once.
+For this approach to work, you still need to modify the process manager to guarantee that it sends all commands at least once.
 If the commands are idempotent, it doesn't matter if they are sent multiple times, but it does matter if a command